TWSummer/OrderCoffee/README.md

 ## Trade Offs

 A choice was made to keep the database limited to a single table.
 This comes with a cost to the amount of memory required to keep track of the information within.
-Since there are a limited number of coffee_names and methods that are used to brew, these strings could be stored in a separate table, and only an index to reference them could be stored with each order.
-However, it was chosen not to normalize the database in this way since the memory cost is minimal (only substantial when many billions of orders are being stored), whereas the time/calculation savings of keeping the database denormalized in this way are substantial.
+Since there are a limited number of coffee_names and methods that are used to brew, these strings could be stored in a separate table, and an index to reference their location in the other table could be stored with each order.
+However, it was chosen not to normalize the database in this way since the memory benefits are minimal (only substantial when many billions of orders are being stored), whereas the time/calculation savings of keeping the database denormalized in this way are substantial.

 ## Production Readiness